-- Manage governance and control: You need the capability to track every change from every user by way of a reliable audit trail.
+You need the capability to track every change from every user by way of a reliable audit trail.
 You also need to be able to revert back to previous versions as necessary.
-Especially for public companies are those in regulated industries, it’s critical to have visibility into the status of each process, along with access to the most current and accurate data.
+Especially for public companies and those in regulated industries, it’s critical to have visibility into the status of each process, along with access to the most current and accurate data.
 Strong data governance rules help companies maintain order and organization of their data, ensuring the highest possible level of data integrity.

-- Create insightful reports: Trusted, reliable data will get you 90% of the way there, but that data needs to be conveyed in a concise, insightful format.
-Having a tool that allows you to build build insightful, intuitive and – indeed – beautiful reports for management and other stakeholders is key to succeeding in a modern business climate.
+Trusted, reliable data will get you 90% of the way there, but that data needs to be conveyed in an easy-to-understand format.
+Having a tool that allows you to build insightful, intuitive and beautiful reports for management is key to succeeding in a modern business climate.

 FP&A Tools: Differentiators

 While the above are must-haves in order for an FP&A software provider to get their foot in the door, the following features set the best FP&A tools above the rest:

 A strong FP&A tool will allow you to produce more powerful, useful models.
 By having access to data that used to be siloed in different departments, FP&A professionals can now find inefficiencies that were previously hidden, helping stakeholders find new methods for strategic growth.